kdoore/CS2335-Gitbook/state_controlled_ui-text.md

 ###Code for UI-Text Integration

-In our numberGame.cs script, we need to add a new library so that we can access the UI library functions and we also need to create a Text variable that will be linked to the UI Text in the game scene so that it can modify the properties of the UI-Text gameObject.
+In our numberGame.cs script, we need to add a new library so that we can access the UI library functions and we also need to create a Text variable for each UI-Text object that will be linked to the UI Text in the game scene so that it can modify the properties of the UI-Text gameObject.
+We need to make sure our Text variables are declared as public instance variables so that they will show up in the script-component section of the inspector for the object that we've attached our script to.

 ````java
 using UnityEngine;